MikroTik WireGuard VPN: Complete Dual-Stack IPv4/IPv6 Configuration

 Split tunnel vs full tunnel

-- All traffic goes through VPN
+Full tunnel — all traffic goes through VPN:

 - Hides your location from all websites